An introduction to the ACHS Improvement Academy

 Bernie Harrison is one of the most pre-eminent people in this field in Australia.
 She has a long association in healthcare and in particular, has spent 15 of those years in the areas of safety measurement and the improvement of health care processes.
 She will provide a strong influence in developing a highly-targeted program for the Academy.

-We look forward to offering you the highest level of quality education in this area in Australia and working with you in future months to determine how we can best serve the needs of your organisation as we prepare for the launch of the new ACHS Improvement Academy.
+We look forward to offering you the highest level of quality education in this area in Australia and working with you to determine how we can best serve the needs of your organisation.

 For further information please click here

 Dr Christine Dennis

 Last Review Date 22 June 2018